gowriekaran/BannerTools/README.md

   Add a 100px top margin
 - Reference Images:
   Upload images and use them as a reference to accurately position elements
+- Shortkeys:
+  Spacebar: play/pause
+  1: go to start
+  2: go to end
 - Playback Controls:
   Play, pause, end, start, or go to a specific time
 - Reveal All: